 What state has the hardest eviction process?

 New York is not just the city that never sleeps—it’s also where eviction processes can seemingly last an eternity.
-We’re talking several months to even a year if things get really tangled up in court.
-Evictions in New York usually involve multiple court hearings, and paperwork up to your eyeballs.
+We’re talking several months to even a year if things get tangled up in court.
+Evictions in New York usually involve multiple court hearings and paperwork up to your eyeballs.

 What is the easiest state to evict a tenant in?

 Louisiana has the fastest eviction process.
-Landlords only need to send a five-day notice for things like non-payment of rent and lease violations.
-The whole eviction process can be wrapped up in just two to five weeks.
+Landlords only need to send a five-day notice for non-payment of rent and lease violations, and the whole process can be completed in two to five weeks.

-Become a member to view available inventory and get connected to quality turnkey teams selling in these landlord friendly real estate markets.
-Membership is always 100% free and signing up takes less than five minutes.
+Become a member to view available inventory and connect to quality turnkey teams selling in these landlord-friendly real estate markets.
+Membership is always 100% free, and signing up takes less than five minutes.